Mrs. Whelan's Back-to-School letter will be available in early August.

 Please call the main school number, 301-774-9112, before 8:00 a.m. and when prompted, leave a voice mail message in the attendance mailbox.
 If your child has an illness please indicate that in your message.
 It is important to keep track of communicable illnesses such as flu and strep.

 How can parents get information on carpools?

 The school directory will be available on-line in August.
 Addresses will be listed, and parents can look up who lives near them.

 Who has to wear the uniform?
 How many uniforms are suggested?
 What is required?

 Students in grades K-8 are required to be in full school uniform from the first day of school.
-The uniform guidelines are available on the school website and are printed school calendar and handbook that will be distributed on the first day of school.
+Uniform guidelines are available under the Back-to-School tab as well as in the school calendar and handbook distributed to families on Sneak-a-Peek day, August 27, 2018.